 We want this event not only to celebrate 50 years of building our network but also to help us design where we want to be in the next 50 years.
 This will be both an outcome of design thinking and a sector manifesto.

-A half a century ago, kinetic artist and astronautical pioneer Frank Malina set out to solve the needs of a community of artists and scientists working across disciplines by using the “new media” of the time: offset print publishing.
+Half a century ago, kinetic artist and astronautical pioneer Frank Malina set out to solve the needs of a community of artists and scientists working across disciplines by using the “new media” of the time: offset print publishing.
 As a groundbreaking, innovative venture, Leonardo journal represented a unique vision: to serve as an international channel of communication among artists, with emphasis on the writings of artists who use science and developing technologies in their work.
 The result was Leonardo, an academic journal for artists with the peer-review rigor of a scientific journal.
 For 50 years, Leonardo has been the definitive publication for artist-academics, and the field has gained momentum in recent years.

 Leonardo/The International Society of Arts, Sciences and Technology